-Generally, you will qualify for small business funding if you have an established business that is already generating revenue, and a good credit history.
-Small business funding comes in many different shapes and sizes, so the specific funding amount, fixed fee, cost and length of the term will depend on your business financials and credit rating.
+Generally, you will qualify for small business funding if you have an established business that is already generating revenue and good credit history.
+Small business funding comes in many different shapes and sizes, so the specific funding amount, fixed fee, cost, and length of the term will depend on your business financials and credit rating.

 You can apply for small business funding online, or via one of our dedicated business advisors, and all we need to see is a government-issued ID (like a drivers’ license), a voided check from your business checking account, and the last three statements from your business bank account.

 The most sensible and accessible means of instant business funding available.

 First Down Funding picks up where banks leave off.
 Simple, immediate and competent processing.
 My application and approval took all of five minutes.
 Right up there with American Express as an example of how a major company should operate.

 Went Above and Beyond to Make Sure I Was A Real Business